Photogrammetry with a Smartphone and Pixpro

 Have you ever wished that you could easily transfer a real object into a digital file?
-The technology is here, but many people simply don’t have access to high-end 3D modeling that can perform object reconstruction.
-However, there is another, much cheaper way to create 3D models corresponding to real-world objects using your smartphone.
+The technology is here, but many people simply don’t have access to high-end 3D modeling skills or services.
+However, there is another, much cheaper way to create 3D models corresponding to real-world objects using photogrammetry with a smartphone.

-With the recent advancements in computer vision, spatial computing devices (VR/AR headsets), aerial capture technology, photogrammetry is becoming more accessible to game developers, photographers, as well as VFX artists.
-It can also be performed by using a smartphone.
-Here are some of the smartphone requirements:
+With the recent advancements in computer vision, computing devices, aerial capture technology, photogrammetry is becoming more accessible to game developers, photographers, as well as VFX artists.
+The easiest way to get into 3D scanning is photogrammetry with a smartphone.
+Here are the only requirements:

 - Photogrammetry software.

-You can divide photogrammetry into 2 types of subjects: interior captures and exterior.
+You can divide photogrammetry into 2 types of subjects: interior and exterior capture.
 There isn’t any real difference in how the subjects get processed and created into 3D, but how you take pictures.

 When it comes to capturing the objects, the best tools at your disposal will be: